 If you are at least a bit familiar with how Virtual Reality works, you are probably aware of its potential in various industries.
 Virtual Reality has already changed medicine & healthcare, the hospitality industry, education and many more.
 One might say the potential of VR in the coming years is almost unlimited.
 So, why not use it in brand marketing and product showcasing?
 No contraindications at all.
 A good marketer knows that VR may be the medium that should be used to attract and convert the target audience.
-Here is how to do it and why it is crucial to start using VR in marketing right away.
+Here is how to do it and why it is crucial to start using virtual reality in marketing right away.

 What is Virtual Reality and how is it used in marketing?

 Virtual Reality is a form of interactive software that immerses a user in a completely virtual environment.
 It usually requires a VR headset with special lenses.
 The most modern VR software makes it possible for users to immerse totally in the experience.
 By totally we mean 360 degrees.
 For those who still cannot get it – Virtual Reality brings you to the virtual world that doesn’t exist.
 This might be an office, a cosmic space or a sea bottom – imagination is all that limits you.
-Now you can imagine how Virtual Reality can be used to demonstrate and promote products to potential customers, cannot you?
+Now you can imagine how VR in marketing can be used to demonstrate and promote products to potential customers, cannot you?
 VR marketing can be visual or multi-sensory, depending on the device.
 In order to provide users with a completely immersive experience, a full VR headset is necessary.
 With VR, you can craft user experiences, engage them and encourage conversions in interesting and innovative ways.

 The hardware of VR